Home » Our Academy » Attendance

 By law, schools must record all pupil absences and whether the absence is authorised or unauthorised.

 Please try to avoid medical and dental appointments in school time.
 If this is unavoidable, arrange appointments so the minimum school time is lost.
-Unless it is an emergency appointment, parents/carers are expected to let the academy know about the appointment in advance, with evidence of the appointment (appointment text or letter).
+Unless it is an emergency appointment, parents/carers are expected to let the academy know about the appointment in advance, with evidence of the appointment.
+Your child should still attend school for as much of the school day as possible.

 The academy will follow up any pupil absences where the parent/carer has not contacted us to explain why, or where we are unclear about the reason for absence.